‘No change’ to spring training schedule, Rob Manfred says, as MLB lockout drags on

 As for the games that matter — the 162-game regular season games scheduled to begin March 31 — they are no sure thing, either.

-The league and its players not only need to agree to a deal in time to start the regular season, but also to give the sides time to ratify the agreement, squeeze in months of offseason transactions, and play enough spring training to avoid the injury concerns.
+The league and its players not only need to agree to a deal in time to start the regular season, but also to give the sides time to ratify the agreement, squeeze in months of offseason transactions, and play enough spring training to avoid injury concerns.
 Manfred suggested a deal would take a few days to ratify and that four weeks of spring training might be enough.
 But four weeks of spring training would require an agreement within the next two weeks.
 It has taken the two sides two months to slide a few inches toward each other, and mistrust has only grown in the process.

 For example, when MLB recently requested the help of a federal mediator with the stated goal of moving the process along, the players union rejected the help of a neutral party, viewing the move as MLB’s attempt to garner public goodwill and cast itself as the good-faith negotiator.